SvenTiigi/WhatsNewKit/README.md

                 .environment(
                     \.whatsNew,
                     WhatsNewEnvironment(
-                        // Specify in which way the presented WhatsNew.Versions are stored
+                        // Specify in which way the presented WhatsNew Versions are stored.
+                        // In default the `UserDefaultsWhatsNewVersionStore` is used.
                         versionStore: UserDefaultsWhatsNewVersionStore(),
                         // Pass a `WhatsNewCollectionProvider`
-                        // or an array of WhatsNew objects.
+                        // Alternatively you can pass an array of WhatsNew instances.
                         whatsNew: self
                     )
                 )